-Making a claim on your home insurance is something that we would all ideally like to avoid.
-However, if anything should ever go wrong - whether it’s a flood, fire or burglary - you’ll need to know exactly what your policy covers.
-There are often misunderstandings surrounding home insurance, and many people only come to realise that they cannot make a claim when it’s too late.
-If you want to avoid being caught unawares, here’s the Chill Insurance brief guide on what you can and can’t claim for on a standard home insurance policy.
+It’s important to know exactly what your policy covers.
+There are often misunderstandings about home insurance, and many people only come to realise that they can’t make a claim when it’s too late.
+If you want to avoid being caught unawares, use the Chill guide on what you can and can’t claim for on a standard home insurance policy.

 What does buildings insurance include?

 Buildings insurance covers the entire structure of your home, including the roof, walls, ceilings, floors, doors and windows.
-Depending on your insurer, It may also include permanent fixtures, such as fitted kitchens or bathroom suites, as well as certain outdoor structures like outbuildings and greenhouses.
-A standard buildings insurance policy should cover the full cost of repair or rebuild in the event of a fire, explosion, storm or flood, theft, vandalism and subsidence.
+Depending on your policy, it may also include permanent fixtures, such as fitted kitchens or bathroom suites, as well as certain outdoor structures like outbuildings and greenhouses.
+A standard buildings insurance policy should cover the full cost of repair or rebuild in the event of a fire, explosion, storm, flood, theft, vandalism and subsidence.

 When arranging buildings insurance, you will need to estimate your home’s total rebuild value to ensure you are fully covered.

 Contents insurance covers your household belongings, including electrical appliances, furniture, household goods, personal items and valuables.
 Most policies provide protection against theft, fire, vandalism and water damage.

 You must provide an accurate estimation of the total value of your goods to ensure that you have the right level of cover should you need to make a claim.
 It’s also worth noting that if you make a claim on your contents insurance, your policy may apply a ‘single article limit’ to your possessions, which is the maximum amount that can be paid for an item.
 This will vary depending on the type of item and the policy.

 Your home insurance cover